Edna Sadie Farnsworth

 Edna Sadie Farnsworth, Atlantic Union College's first full-time music teacher, began her work there as she graduated from its music program in 1904.
 For the next 33 years she provided energetic leadership for the music program that would increase both its size and influence in the region.
 As the school evolved in those years, from a struggling academy to a junior college preparing for full college accreditation when she left in 1937, Farnsworth was a stabilizing force in music and on the campus.

-Born in Andover, Vermont and raised in South Lancaster, Massachusetts, she started piano study at an early age.
+Sadie was born in Andover, Vermont, on July 5, 1884, and raised in South Lancaster, Massachusetts, the daughter of Emory P. and Emma M. Green Farnsworth.
+She started piano study at an early age.
 As her skill developed, she chose to pursue her interests in performance and teaching by studying at what was then known as South Lancaster Academy, a school where her mother, Emma, had been a staff member until her death from pneumonia when Edna was eight.

 Although the school had opened in 1882, music lessons in voice, piano and organ had not been available until the beginning of the 1890-91 school year.
 Even so, music had been part of school life from its earliest years, as evidenced by the participation of a vocal quartet and soloist in the first academy graduation in 1888.The invitation from the principal, Frederick Griggs, a talented singer himself, for Farnsworth to take charge of the department when she was hired was the result of her exceptional talent as a performer and evident love of music.